What patients and families need to know

 Pediatric Neurology Update

-The Children’s National Health System Center for Neuroscience and Behavioral Medicine hosted the 27th Annual Pediatric Neurology Update course in April 2017.
-The center is committed to translating the newest discoveries in child neurology to more effective treatments.
+The Children’s National Hospital Center for Neuroscience and Behavioral Medicine, consistently ranked in the top 10 by U.S. News & World Report (5th in Neurology and Neurosurgery for 2019-2020), will host the 30th Annual Pediatric Neurology Update course on April 2, 2020.
+The Center is committed to translating the newest discoveries in child neurology to more effective treatments.